Fair Access Protocol

 The School Admissions Code outlines that schools are subject to the Public Sector Equality Duty and therefore must have due regard to the need to eliminate discrimination, harassment and victimisation, advance equality of opportunity, and foster good relations in relation to people who share a relevant protected characteristic and people who do not share it.

-An application should not be referred to the Local Authority for Fair Access admission simply because Fair Access categories have been identified on the application form (ICPF) as this may be considered discriminatory.
+An application should not be referred to the Local Authority for Fair Access admission simply because Fair Access categories have been identified on the in-year application form as this may be considered discriminatory.

 4. Exemptions

-Where a child has applied for and been refused a place, the school's waiting list policy still applies, regardless of whether the child secures a place at another school through the fair access protocol.
-Should a place become available, the application should be reassessed by the admission authority under the in-year process.
+Where a child has applied for and been refused a place, the school's waiting list operates in the manner set down in the school’s admission policy, regardless of whether the child secures a place at another school through the fair access protocol.
+Should a place become available, all children remain entitled to the place if they are highest up the waiting list regardless of whether the application triggered FAP or not.

 1. They have applied later than other applicants